 Instagram is the perfect platform for restaurants to gain exposure.
-It is well known for being a place where people share photos of food and is commonly used by people searching for their next place to eat.
+It is well known for being a place where people share photos and videos of food and is commonly used by people searching for their next place to eat.

-The key to success is developing a strategy to build your audience and then encourage them to visit your restaurant.
+The key to success is developing a marketing strategy to build your audience and then encourage them to visit your restaurant.

 Table of Contents